pasqualerossi/C-Plus-Plus/C++ Module 04/readme.md

 # C++ Module 04

-This module is designed to help you understand Subtype polymorphism, abstract classes and interfaces in C++.
+This module is designed to help you understand subtype polymorphism, abstract classes and interfaces in C++.